kwwebb/JumoAccounting/README.md

 Code Test Coverage:
  I have added as many unit tests as time has allowed.
 The initial coverage is satisfactory.
 However, more tests need to be added.

+Language Considerations:
+I selected Java for the following reasons:
+- An Object Oriented Language.
+- Is able to run on most Operating Systems.
+- The jar can be included as is for production deployment.
+- I am familiar with it

+Performance Considerations:
+I realised near the end of this project that I have coded to some extent "to impress".
+I was wondering if a simple Main method may be quicker?
+I do believe that this solution is very reusable and has some performance considerations such as:
+- The parser feeds the transaction directly into the aggregator otherwise another O(n) iteration would need to be completed for aggregation.